johnsonlarryl/machine_learning_training/combinatorics/permutation_and_combinations/README.md

 <!-- DESIGN -->
 ## Design
 * n = Number of elements in collection or list
-* r = Number of elements in each pair
+* r = Number of elements in each tuple
 ### Permutation

 <img src="https://latex.codecogs.com/gif.latex?\frac{n!}{(n-r)!}\quad" />